Sebastianhju/Runeterra-5e/Uncommon Items.md

 - Dagger
 - Attunement

-**Spell Absorbtion**: You can cast the absorb element's spell pro. bonus amount of times pr long rest at first level.

-**Mana Rejuvination**: You regain 1 mana when taking a short rest.

-_Alternativ_

 **Tribute**: Whenever you deal damage to a target, you gain gold equal to the damage dealt.
 Up to a maximum of 500 gold.

 **Quest**: Whenever you've gained 500 gold using this item, it transforms into _Shard of True Ice.